-Sprouting seeds is a great source of fresh winter food.
-Let’s face it, when you live in Vermont, the lettuce you get is not all that fresh.
-The lively flavor of brand new sprouts is a great source of fresh nutrients to add to your salad or sandwich, especially at this time of year.
+Spouting seeds is a great way to have fresh food in winter or any time of the year.
+Let's face it, when you live in Vermont, lettuce trucked in from California is not that fresh.
+The lively flavor of sprouts you just pulled from your sprouter is a great source of fresh nutrients.
+They are delicious added to a salad or sandwich.

-It is so simple and a wonderful way to connect with nature!
+Growing sprouts provide a wonderful way to connect with nature.
 All you need to do is give the seeds fresh water daily and watch the magic happen.
-In a week or less, you’ve got fresh food.
+In about 1 week, you've got fresh food.
 No growing lights required.

 It is important to give your sprouts a cool rinse every day and let the water drain out.
 If they get too dry or sit in water, they will fail.
 I like to put mine by the sink which makes it very easy to remember to water them when I do the dishes.
 A really cool room may delay sprouting.